 - Wisely used open-source ProFTPD was backdoored back in 2010

 Fileless malware is more of an explanation of how it thrives.
 Unlike typical malware that invades and infects new systems through files, the fileless malware exploits and thrives using operating system objects (registry keys, scheduled tasks or APIs) or via memory only.
 This type of malware comprises more than 50% of all malware.

 Fileless attacks are more difficult to detect because they easily piggyback on legitimate scripts or are part of scripts that initiate their communication with the server-side endpoint.
 PowerShell has been particularly popular in fileless attacks due to its ability to run directly from memory.

 Adware is an example of malware that makes use of unsolicited advertising techniques.
-It is represented under types of malware though the majority of the adware is non-malicious in nature.
+It is represented under different forms of malware though the majority of the adware is non-malicious in nature.
 Adware programs commonly redirect compromised users’ browser searches to similar web pages containing adverts for other products.

 Malvertising, or malicious advertising, uses online malicious advertisements to spread malware and compromise systems.
 Generally, this occurs through the injection of unwanted or malicious code into ads.

 Malvertising, or malicious advertising, uses advertisements as the main route to infect systems.
 It uses legitimate adverts or advert networks to pass on malware to target computers secretly.
 An example of malvertising is when cybercriminals pay to place an advert on a legitimate website maliciously.
 Clicking this ad by an unsuspecting user can also lead to the installation of malware on their PC.
 One of the most popular names is the Angler Exploit Kit.

 Other situations occur through drive-by-downloads when malware in an advert executes itself automatically without the user performing any action.
 Using malvertising has proven lucrative for cybercriminals as they can spread other malware (like ransomware or banking Trojans) to unsuspecting users.